 The video switcher, located near the VCR, allows routing of the antenna, cable or VCR signals to both the front and rear TVs independent of each other.
-You can also use the switcher to record or pass through the signals from the antenna or cable hookup.

 VIDEO CONTROL CENTER

 The video control center, located near the VCR, allows routing of the antenna, cable, satellite, VCR or DVD signals to both the front and the rear TV's independent of each other.
 You can also use the control center to record signals from the antenna, cable, satellite and DVD (except copy protected material) to the VCR.